Edward Dicconson: Life

 Dicconson had first been considered for a vicariate appointment in 1721, when Benjamin Petre was appointed coadjutor to the London District.
 Described as a "wise man of singular merit", he had, however, a speech impediment that made preaching difficult for him.
 In September 1722, he accompanied Peter Giffard to Douai, but did not stay long.

-At the time of his own nomination to the Northern Vicariate Dicconson had gone to Rome as envoy-extraordinary of the secular clergy.
+At the time of his own nomination to the Northern Vicariate, Dicconson had gone to Rome as envoy-extraordinary of the secular clergy.
 He was consecrated on 19 March 1741 at Ghent as Titular Bishop of Malla (Mallus); passing from Ghent to Douai, he confirmed some of the students besides ordaining others.

 On reaching his vicariate he fixed his residence at Finch Mill in Lancashire, a place belonging to his family.
-He was by then over seventy, and in 1750 petitioned for a coadjutor in the person of Dr. Francis Petrel.
+He was by then over seventy, and in 1750 petitioned for a coadjutor in the person of Francis Petrel.
 He died at Finch Mill and was buried in the private chapel attached to the Anglican St Wilfrid's Church, Standish, where there is a commemorative plaque in the chancel, likely commissioned by Lord of the Manor, Ralph Standish.

 In the reports supplied to the Holy See on the several occasions when his name was brought forward for a bishopric, he is described as "a wise man of singular merit, of learning, application to business, and dexterity in managing affairs-though not very successful in the economy of Douai, and with an impediment of tongue, which made preaching difficult."